tka4enko90/gfx/wp-content/plugins/woo-product-bundle/readme.txt

 5. Almost done! click Save and see the result

 == Changelog ==

+= 6.5.0 =
+* Added: Configure total limits for a bundle

 = 6.4.4 =
 * Fixed: Calculate price with tax on the cart page